 Scribie Language Qualifications

 While it is possible to work for Scribie outside of the United States, you will need to be a fluent English speaker.
-It is also of the utmost importance that you be able to have a PayPal account in the country where you live because it is the only method through which Scribie pays its employees.
+It is also of the utmost importance that you be able to have a PayPal account in the country where you live because it is the only method by which Scribie pays its employees.

 Comments From Scribie Employees